-- a) terminate an appointment to a panel; - b) fill a vacancy on a panel; - c) refer an appeal that is before one panel to another panel; - d) if the member of a single member panel is unable to complete their duties, appoint a new panel to continue the appeal, with the consent of and on terms agreed to by all parties [s.
+- a) terminate an appointment to a panel; - b) fill a vacancy on a panel; - c) refer an appeal that is before one panel to another panel; - d) if the member of a single member panel is unable to complete their duties, appoint a new panel to continue the appeal, on terms agreed to by all parties [s.
 285(11)].